 |Honey||A browser extension that aggregates e-commerce coupons and discounts|

-- 87.5 percent of online buyers use PayPal
+87.5 percent of online buyers have used PayPal

-- 80 million PayPal users have signed up to One Touch
+80 million PayPal users have activated One Touch payments

-- Average PayPal user has $475 in their account
+The average PayPal user has $485 in their account